Parmesan Sunchoke Fries with Chimichurri Sauce

-they are most similar in taste and texture to a potato, but they are a little sweeter and much more earthy tasting. they are high in inulin, a naturally occurring sugar substitute, which the body does not break down, so the sunchoke is lower in carbs and glycemic index. i love roasting them in the oven but they can take quite a while, so i now boil them quickly first to make them cook a lot quicker.
+They are most similar in taste and texture to a potato, but they are a little sweeter and much more earthy tasting.
+They are high in inulin, a naturally occurring sugar substitute, which the body does not break down as it would sugar, so the sunchoke is lower in carbs and glycemic index.
+But some people complain of trouble digesting them, that’s why I love cooking them until very soft, which helps make them much more digestible.
+They can take quite a while to roast, so I now boil them quickly first to make them cook a lot quicker.

 about 1 lb sunchokes (finger-like in shape and roughly the same size)